iamashishdutta/mongoose-comment-manager/README.md

 ```

 ### Reactivate Users 🔓

-Reactivate users (unlock accounts) and set `reactivated_at` timestamp.
-This method works for both single and multiple users.
+Reactivate users (unlock accounts) and set the `reactivated_at` timestamp.
+This method works for both single and multiple reactivations.

 ```js
 // Single User